Problem Child 2: Plot

-Ben Healy and his son, Junior, move to Mortville, Oregon, a quiet community, as a way to start over.
-Ben is initially sad to be leaving Cold River until Junior reminds him that everyone there has been horrible to him his whole life.
+Ben Healy has divorced his controlling and overbearing wife, before he and his adoptive son Junior Healy move to Mortville, Oregon, a quiet community, as a way to start over.
+Ben is initially sad to leave Cold River until Junior reminds him that everyone there has been horrible to him his whole life.
 Before they arrive at their new house, Junior sees a girl roller skating on the sidewalk with a balloon.
 He pops it with his sling shot and laughs at her as he goes by.
-Ben and Junior arrive at their new house, and moments later, dozens of women line up in their front yard, all of them wanting to date Ben.
-Meanwhile, Ben's father, Big Ben Healy, arrives to live with them when he loses all of his money in a bad investment.
+He and Ben arrive at their new house, and moments later, dozens of women line up in their front yard, all wanting to date Ben.
+Meanwhile, Ben's father, "Big Ben" Healy, moves in with them when he loses all of his money in a bad investment.

-When Junior starts his first day of third grade, he sees that Igor Peabody is the principal of his new school.
-Peabody panics at the sight of him and promptly promotes him to the sixth grade.
+When Junior starts third grade, he sees that Igor Peabody is the principal at his new school.
+Peabody screams at the sight of him and promptly promotes him to the sixth grade, claiming him a "genius".
 He gets on school bully Murph's bad side when he tapes him to the chalkboard.
-Murph retaliates by trying to drop the school's satellite dish on Junior, but it misses him and hits Ben instead, knocking him out.
-When Ben comes to, he sees school nurse Annie Young and becomes smitten with her.
+He retaliates by trying to drop the school's satellite dish on Junior, but it misses him and hits Ben instead, knocking him out.
+When Ben comes to, he sees the school nurse, Annie Young, and becomes smitten with her.
 Junior, annoyed at Ben's sudden love interest, retaliates by attempting to draw a mustache on Annie's picture hanging in the hall, only to be foiled by Trixie, the girl whose balloon he popped earlier.
-Throughout the film, Trixie and Junior engage in an escalating prank war.
+Throughout the film, they engage in an escalating prank war.

 Around the same time, LaWanda DuMore, the richest lady in Mortville, takes an interest in Ben, much to Junior's chagrin.
-While Ben and Junior are gone for the day, she decorates the house to impress Ben.
-Junior ruins a dinner LaWanda makes by putting live cockroaches in the food.
-Afterwards, she tells him that when she is his stepmother she will send him to boarding school in Baghdad.
+While Ben and Junior are gone for the day, she decorates their house to impress Ben.
+Junior ruins a dinner she makes by putting live cockroaches in it.
+Afterward, she tells him that when she is his stepmother she will send him to boarding school in Baghdad.
 He tries to tell Ben that she is bad, but Ben does not believe him.